EMPChief/cs50/Lecture/week5/bignote.md

 - Non-contiguous memory allocation
 - Sequential access (not random access)

+### Common Operations

+- Insertion: Add an element to the end of the list
+- Deletion: Remove an element from the list
+- Access: Retrieve an element from the list
+- Traversal: Iterate through the list
+- Search: Find an element in the list
+- -> : Points to the next node

 ### Types

 1. Singly Linked List: Each node points to the next node